-More souls died on the Sultana than the Titanic!
+More souls died on the Riverboat Sultana than the Titanic!

-The very next day, April 27, the Sultana exploded in the dead of night on the Mississippi River just north of Memphis.
-It sank with over 2,400 souls aboard, mainly Union soldiers returning home.
-Regardless of the scope, Americans were too wrapped up in the end of the War Between the States and the death of their beloved president to take much notice of a Mississippi river boat sinking.
-Few newspapers gave it more than a quick paragraph of mention.
+The very next day, April 27th, the Riverboat Sultana exploded in the dead of night on the Mississippi River just north of Memphis, Tennessee.
+It sank with over 2,400 souls aboard, primarily Union soldiers returning home to the north.
+Regardless of the scope of the disaster, Americans were too wrapped up in the end of the War Between the States and the death of their beloved President Lincoln to take much notice of a Mississippi river boat sinking.
+Few newspapers gave it more than a quick paragraph of mention below the Booth shooting.

-Its 4 boilers exploded, quickly engulfing the rest of the boat in a wave of hungry flames.
+Its 4 steam boilers exploded suddenly in the dead of night, quickly engulfing the rest of the wooden boat in a wave of hungry flames.
 Survivors were faced with the terrible choice of burning to death or risk drowning in the dark, cold Mississippi.
 And these travelers were no ordinary passengers.
-The ship was overcrowded with 2,400 former Union Prisoners of War wanting nothing more than to return home to their loved ones.
-Sultana’s legal capacity was only 376.
-Worst still, these poor men had survived the worst POW camps in all the South, the infamous Andersonville and Cahaba compounds.
-For the last two years of the war, these men endured horrific conditions at the hands of the Confederates, living in rags, subsisting on scraps and wasting away.
+The ship was beyond overcrowded with 2,400 former Union Prisoners of War wanting nothing more than to return home to their loved ones up north.

-Only 600 souls managed to survive the hell that followed.
+Only 600 of those 2,400 souls managed to survive the hell that followed.

 I too was one of those who had never heard of the Sultana disaster.
 How could that be possible?
-But no more.
-I thoroughly researched the tragedy and wrote my next novel, SULTANA AWAITS to make sure those men are not forgotten.
+These men were all but forgotten except for a few descendants that keep the memory of their ancestors alive.
+I thoroughly researched the tragedy and wrote a historical novel, SULTANA AWAITS to make sure those brave men are not forgotten.

-Please you found this blogpost interesting, please SHARE.
+If you found this blogpost interesting, please click a SHARE option below.
 For more by author Paul Andrews click on BOOKS in the main menu.